 - Rose pruning should be done as leaf buds begin to swell in the spring.
 Prune shrub roses (knock-out roses) back to 3 to 5-finger-sized canes 18 to 24 inches long.

 - February is a good time to cut back ornamental grasses.
 For shorter grasses cut to 4 to 6 inches in height.
 For pampas grass cut to a 6 to 12-inch height.
 Avoid cutting any new growth.
 Remember to wear gloves when cutting pampas and you can pull back the top with a rope to allow for easier cutting.

 - Do not trim hydrangeas.
 Their stems may look dead but they contain this spring’s flower buds.

-- Remember to prune fruit trees just before the buds begin to swell.
+- Remember to prune tree fruits just before the buds begin to swell.
 Remove all dead and diseased branches.
 Prune out branches that are crossing or overlapping other branches and will shade out other branches, thus reducing fruit production and quality.

 - Start pepper, tomato and eggplant seeds indoors to have transplants ready in mid-April.
 These crops need direct light and warm temperatures above 60°.

-- Plant seed potatoes in the garden for harvest in late May-early June.
+- Plant seed potatoes and onion sets in the garden for harvest in late May-early June.

-- Direct sow other cool season vegetables such as beet, rutabagas, swiss chard, kale, mustard and turnip seed.
-Broccolli plants can also be set our during this time.
+- Direct sow other cool-season vegetables such as beet, rutabagas, swiss chard, kale, mustard, and turnip seed.
+Broccoli plants can also be set out during this time.

 - Subscribe to Wayne County Gardening e-newsletter and receive timely gardening information and announcements of upcoming extension gardening events.